 In production engineering, the purity of a product and the associated quality control play a central role.
 In order to ensure maximum material and cost savings, the reliable measurement of the manufactured products as well as the detection of irregularities with regard to the given product specification is essential.
-The aim of ML-X-RAY is to investigate and further develop a measurement system for the inspection of inhomogeneous cable and pipe products using innovative approaches from the field of Machine Learning (ML) or Deep Learning (DL) in the form of Convolutional Neural Networks (CNN).
+The aim of ML-X-RAY, funded by the European Union, is to investigate and further develop a measurement system for the inspection of inhomogeneous cable and pipe products using innovative approaches from the field of Machine Learning (ML) or Deep Learning (DL) in the form of Convolutional Neural Networks (CNN).

 Basically, a distinction is made between so-called homogeneous and inhomogeneous products in manufacturing.
 The group of homogeneous products includes, for example, smooth tubes (rotationally symmetrical hollow cylinder geometry without modulation in the length profile).
 The focus of this project is on the measurement of inhomogeneous products.
 Due to the manufacturing processes, inhomogeneities in products, especially in pipes and cables, can basically exist in two planes.
 On the one hand, these can be found in the direction of production or extrusion, corresponding to a modulation in the length profile as in the case of so-called corrugated pipes.
 On the other hand, the cross-section of the manufactured product, as in the case of so-called stranded cables, can be asymmetrical in relation to the longitudinal axis due to the presence of more than one core.